Adolfo Diz: Later career

 Following his departure from the Central Bank, Diz began a teaching career at the Universities of Buenos Aires and Tucumán.
 He also served as visiting professor at the Argentine Catholic University, University of Belgrano, and University of San Andrés, ultimately becoming a member of the faculty of the Universidad del CEMA, where he taught International Finance as part of the Bachelor in Economics program.

 As a consultant, he worked for the IMF, World Bank, Fondo Andino de Reservas, and for several Latin American central banks, as well as in numerous countries in Africa, Central and South Asia, and Eastern Europe.
 Diz was designated as a member of the National Academy of Economic Sciences in 1994.

-As a researcher, he has published several works on supply and demand (University of Chicago), money supply (CEMLA, México), IMF Conditionality (Federal Reserve Bank of Boston), and fiscal impact measurement (IMF, Venezuela).
+As a researcher, he has published several works on supply and demand (University of Chicago), money supply (CEMLA, Mexico), IMF Conditionality (Federal Reserve Bank of Boston), and fiscal impact measurement (IMF, Venezuela).

-Diz died in Buenos Aires at age 77; he was interred in the Cementerio Jardín de Paz, in Pilar, Buenos Aires.
+Diz died in Buenos Aires at age 77.